 The cotton sheet with a high thread count will be much more durable than one with a low thread count.
-Low quality cotton linens have a tendency to pill and will grow less comfortable over time.
+Low-quality cotton linens tend to pill and will grow less comfortable over time.
 The benefit of investing in quality cotton sheets, though, is their ability to become more supple and comfortable as time goes by, as well as the durability and ease of care.

 Feel and Comfort

-Feel, from a user’s point of view, is perhaps the most important quality of the linen that you choose for your bedding.
-The feel is extremely important, with many seeking a silky-smooth feel against their skin.
-For both cotton and microfiber sheets, the higher the thread count or the smaller the denier, the higher the quality.
+Feel, from a user's point of view, is perhaps the most crucial quality of the linen that you choose for your bedding.
+The feel is significant, with many seeking a silky-smooth feel against their skin, for both cotton and microfiber sheets, the higher the thread count or, the smaller the denier, the higher the quality.